erhasset/ecosys_ZRA/README.md

 ## Overview
 This repository contains code and analysis used to simulate microbial activity and carbon cycling in a freshwater marsh at Old Woman Creek National Estuarine Research Reserve (OWC NERR), Huron, Ohio using the Ecosys process-based ecosystem model.

-Model outputs are evaluated using high-frequency electrochemical measurements from a zero-resistance ammetry (ZRA) sensor, which provides near-real-time measurements of microbial electron transfer processes in wetland sediments.
+Model outputs are evaluated using high-frequency electrochemical measurements from a zero-resistance ammetry (ZRA) sensor, which provides near-real-time measurements of microbial electron transfer processes in wetland sediments (via a measurable current).
 ZRA field measurements used in this project were collected between September and December 2023.

 To ensure the model accurately simulated ecosystem carbon dynamics, the model was first calibrated and evaluated using eddy covariance measurements and chamber-based greenhouse gas flux data collected at Old Woman Creek.